RGCSERG/PowerProfiler/README.md

 the project should be able to work as a full stack application that can handle user data whilst providing insightful feedback to the user.

-to run install requirements then- `python -m uvicorn fastapi-backend.refresh:app --reload` _seperate terminal_
+to run install requirements then- `python -m uvicorn fastapi-backend.main:app --reload` _seperate terminal_
 `cd react-frontend` `npm run dev`